jmaloon/vue-3-reactivity/README.md

 # vue-3-reactivity
-Code from the Vue 3 Reactivity course
+Code adapted from the Vue 3 Reactivity course

+## Running files
-Run the files in your terminal with `node [filename]`
+You can use node to run the project files with the command `node [filename]`